andr-ew/iiitoii/README.md

 ## TODO

-top-level option to communicate with a second ii-connected crow, in place of the usb-connected crow (which would be freed up for use by a running script)
+- top-level option to communicate with a second ii-connected crow, in place of the usb-connected crow (which would be freed up for use by a running script)
+- maybe terminal print-outs from the iii script can show up on screen, like in diii
+- add grid functions to adapter layer
+- support running both grid & arc scripts at once, maybe device selection & using multiples of each device

 ## adding a script